sebastianroming/sbstjn.github.io/_posts/2016-12-26-custom-alexa-skill-for-amazon-echo-lambda.md

 # Configure AWS Lambda endpoint

-On the next screen of Amazon's configuration wizard you are prompted for your AWS Lambda ARN of the deployed function which responds to a request by Alexa.
+On the next screen of Amazon's configuration wizard, you are prompted for your AWS Lambda ARN of the deployed function which responds to a request by Alexa.

 You can obtain the needed ARN information after logging into your AWS account and selecting your deployed AWS Lambda function.
 The ARN is located in the top right corner, just copy it into the wizard and make sure you have selected to correct AWS region.